grantma/dms/doc/Frequent_Procedures.rst

   set nocompatible " Use Vim defaults instead of 100% vi compatibility set backspace=indent,eol,start " more powerful backspacing

-which means Insert mode behaves like a normal editor.
+Which means Insert mode behaves like a normal editor.
 Arrow keys do not finish insert mode session.
-Backspace and delete delete across line ends with a logical sense as to directionality when in insert mode etc. (Whew! standard ``vi`` - !@#$%@$%&$%^*@#$%^ - can't find spanner to resolve insertion into works trajectory)
+Backspace and delete delete across line ends with a logical sense as to directionality when in insert mode etc. (Whew!
+Standard ``vi`` - !@#$%@$%&$%^*@#$%^ - can't find spanner to resolve insertion into works trajectory)

-At a minumum you still have to know about ``:w`` to save, and ``:q`` to quit and save.  ``ESC`` is also useful to cancel something if you think you have pressed something wrong, and to exit insert mode back to visual command mode.
+At a minimum you still have to know about ``:w`` to save, and ``:q`` to quit and save.  ``ESC`` is also useful to cancel something if you think you have pressed something wrong, and to exit insert mode back to visual command mode.
 Pressing ``u`` in visual mode will undo the last change, with multiple undo for